jrpotter/notebook/notes/memory/index.md

 %%ANKI
 Basic
 What does the disk controller of an HDD do?
-Back: Map logical block numbers to physical sectors.
+Back: Maps logical block numbers to physical sectors.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1745503950968-->
 END%%